boxmein-forks/fiskebot/README.md

 This bot is still work in process.
 It is a fork of [eptbot](https://github.com/ept-team/eptbot), which is again a fork of [igCTF](https://gitlab.com/inequationgroup/igCTF), which is again a fork of [NullCTF](https://github.com/NullPxl/NullCTF).

+## Deployment guide

+Use the ansible playbook under deploy/ansible to push it onto a server.

 ## Install

 Configuration is done through environment variables.
 They can be defined in an `.env` file, or used directly, see [here](https://docs.docker.com/compose/environment-variables/) for more information.